-1516 WAIVERS
+4512 WAIVERS

-- 45.116.1 If the application of these Contract Procedure Rules prevents or inhibits the delivery or continuity of service, Directors or Assistant Directors, Commissioning Directors and Heads of Service may apply for a waiver.
-All applications for a waiver of these Contract Procedure Rules must be submitted to Policy and Resources Committee specifically identifying the reason for which a waiver is sought, including justification and risk. - decisions on emergency matters (i.e. an unexpected occurrence requiring immediate action) in consultation with the Chairman of Policy and Resources Committee providing they report to the next available Policy and Resources Committee, setting out the reasons for the emergency waiver.
-A copy of the relevant Policy and Resources Committee report must be provided to CSG Procurement and stored on the Council's contract repository. - 15.316.3 Inadequate planning and organisation of resources does not constitute an acceptable justification for a waiver. - 16.4 Any waiver can only be granted for a maximum period of 12 months. - 15.416.5 Waivers cannot be granted where this would breach the Law
+- 15.112.1 If the application of these Contract Procedure Rules prevents or inhibits the delivery or continuity of service, the Deputy Chief Executive, Assistant Chief Executive, Strategic Directors or Assistant Directors and Heads of Service Approved OfficersSenior officers may apply for a waiver.
+All applications for a waiver of these Contract Procedure Rules must be submitted to Policy and Resources Committee specifically identifying the reason for which a waiver is sought, including justification and risk. - 15.212.2 The Deputy Chief Executive, Assistant Chief Executive, Strategic Directors, Assistant Directors and Heads of Service.
+Approved Officers may take decisions on emergency matters (i.e. an unexpected occurrence requiring immediate action) in consultation with the Chairman of Policy and Resources Committee providing they report to the next available Policy and Resources Committee, setting out the reasons for the emergency waiver.
+A copy of the relevant Policy and Resources Committee report must be provided to CSG Procurement and stored on the Council's contract repository. - 15.3 Inadequate planning and organisation of resources does not constitute an acceptable justification for a waiver. - 15.412.3 Any waiver can should only be granted for a maximum period of 12 months, except in exceptional cases. - 15.512.4 Waivers cannot be granted where this would breach the Law

-1617 DEFINITIONS and INTERPRETATION
+1613 DEFINITIONS and INTERPRETATION